MobileReality/react-native-select-pro/website/docs/api/required.md

 ];
 ```

-For now options list with sections are not working with multiSelection, searchable and scrollToSelectedOption.
-We will unblock all of the features soon.
+For now options list with sections are not working with multiSelection.

 If array is empty then is showing "No options" text.